Rimu16/Simulation-Lab/README.md

 2. Create a 4x4 random matrix, visualize as a heatmap, and label rows/columns.
 3. Generate two 4x4 matrices, perform arithmetic operations, visualize with bar plots.

-## Concepts Covered
-- Random number generation
-- Data visualization with Matplotlib
-- Matrix operations with NumPy
-- Heatmap visualization
-- Bar plot representation of matrix computations

-## What I Learned
-- How to generate and manipulate random numerical data in Python.
-- Effective use of Matplotlib for visualizing mathematical operations.
-- Understanding of matrix operations and their effects.
-- How to present data using heatmaps and bar plots.
-- Best practices for structuring a professional GitHub repository.

 ## Explanation of the Codes:
 For Question 01:
 01. np.random.rand(15) creates 15 random floating numbers between 0 and 1 for each vector.